Steampunk Selfie vs Leap of Faith

 - Reading Time: 7 minutes

 Earlier this year, I finished a quilt titled Leap of Faith.
 This quilt shows a girl bungee-jumping from a steampunk airship while taking a selfie photo.
-It's very similar, seemingly identical, to a quilt I made last year titled Steampunk Selfie.
+It's very similar — seemingly identical, in fact — to a quilt I made last year titled Steampunk Selfie.
 How is that possible and why would I do such a thing?
 This post will explain what the deal is with these two quilts.

 A Tale of Two Quilts